Carl Potts: Marvel Comics

 At Marvel as an editor, Potts discovered and/or mentored many top comics creators including Arthur Adams, Jon Bogdanove, June Brigman, Jim Lee, Mike Mignola, Mike Okamoto, Whilce Portacio, Terry Shoemaker, Steve Skroce, Larry Stroman, Sal Velutto, Chris Warner, and Scott Williams.
 He oversaw the development of the Punisher from guest star to franchise character, and edited such titles as The Incredible Hulk, Doctor Strange, The Defenders, The Thing, Alpha Flight, and Moon Knight, as well as the newly created Amazing High Adventure, Power Pack, Strikeforce: Morituri, and What The--?!.
 He was the editor who produced the first Rocket Raccoon miniseries.
 Potts' editorship was humorously characterized in 1988 as "a remarkable feat considering [his] legendary spelling disability."

 After hours, Potts continued to write and produce occasional art for Marvel.
 He created the "Last of the Dragons" serial which appeared in Epic Illustrated #15–20 (Dec.
 1982–Oct.
 1983) and was written by Dennis O'Neil and inked by Terry Austin.
 In 1983, Potts teamed with Alan Zelenetz and Frank Cirocco to co-create the series Alien Legion, conceived as "the French Foreign Legion in space."
 Two ongoing series and several miniseries and one-shots were produced.
 In 2007, Potts' Alien Legion screenplay was optioned by producer Jerry Bruckheimer and The Walt Disney Company.
 Bruckheimer exercised the option and bought the script in 2010, hiring Game of Thrones show runner David Benioff to do a rewrite.

 Potts wrote and, for the early issues, did layouts for the launch of the Punisher War Journal title in 1988 with Jim Lee doing the finished art.
 In 1989, Potts was named executive editor in charge of the Epic imprint, and about a third of the mainstream Marvel titles.
 Five years later, he became editor-in-chief of the "General Entertainment" and Epic Comics divisions.

 Later career

 After 13 years at Marvel, Potts left to become Creative Director at VR-1, a massively multiplayer online game company.
 He then worked with Gary Winnick and Cirocco's Lightsource Studios before freelancing.
 He has taught at the School of Visual Arts and the Academy of Art University.

+In 2023 the rights to his Alien Legion were picked up by Warner Bros., with Tim Miller slated to direct an adaptation.